cryptolavar-hub/Q2O/README.md

 ## 🤝 Contributing

-This project is part of the QuickBooks to Odoo migration initiative.
+This project is part of the **Quick2Odoo** initiative - enabling seamless migration from any accounting platform to Odoo v18.
+We support QuickBooks, SAGE, Wave, Expensify, doola, Dext, and continuously expand to new platforms.

 ## 📄 License